Sixstring982/PicFX/README.md

 		for [int loopCount] [command]
 		Performs the command loopCount times, then stops.

+		rscript [filename]
+		Runs a script, saved at filename.
+See section 5 for details.

 		exit
 		quit
 		Closes the program.
 Don't forget to save!